 Consult a health care provider or visit a travel health clinic preferably six weeks before you travel.

-- If you develop symptoms similar to chikungunya when you are travelling or after you return, see a health care provider and tell them where you have been travelling or living.
+- If you develop symptoms similar to chikungunya virus infection when travelling or after you return to Canada, seek medical attention.

 - Date modified: